FieldBlog (Writing about your experiences visiting schools)

 As you are making observations, consider concepts and ideas developed in course readings and discussions.
 Be intentional by making specific references to course readings and discussions as you synthesize your field observations with what we have been exploring in class.In some instances these concepts may inform or guide your thinking about education and in other instances they may challenge or interrupt your thinking.

 By reviewing your FieldBlog about your experiences visiting schools, you should notice changes and growth in your own learning about teaching.
-In particular, your FieldBlog should reveal new ways you have learned for noticing, thinking about, and analyzing schooling as not only about teaching and learning but also as a social and cultural experience.
+In particular, your FieldBlog should reveal new ways you have learned for noticing, thinking about, and analyzing schooling as not only about teaching and learning but also as a political and cultural experience for teachers and their students.
 Through reflective practice you can transform information and raw experience into personal understandings about teaching and professional knowledge about the field of education.

 Distinguish each fieldblog post to your WebBlog with an appropriate title that includes FieldPost1 or FP2, etc.